somtosoft/upcycled-fse-theme/readme.md

 Because we're already using `@wordpress/scripts` to build our theme, we can also use it to build our custom blocks.

 To scaffold a new custom block, run `npm run create-block [block-name]` from the root directory to create a new block in the `./src/blocks` directory.
-The block will be namespaced to the theme: `block-theme`.
+The block will be namespaced to the theme: `upcycled-fse`.

 For a dynamic block, run the command `npm run create-block:dynamic [block-name]`.
 You can also pass additional arguments to `@wordpress/create-block` using the extra `--` flag.